Asbestos

 Ways to pursue asbestos compensation include:

 - Asbestos trust funds: Trusts have been set up by bankrupt asbestos companies (which can’t be sued).
-There is over $30 billion in asbestos trust funds right now that you may be eligible for payouts from.
+There is over $30 billion in asbestos trust funds right now, and we can help you file.

 - Access Financial Aid and Justice